OST-Stud/Git-Workshop/Tutorial.md

      $ git init
      ```

-     You can see that git is not tracking anything yet by reading the output of
+     You can see that git has no commits and is not tracking anything yet by reading the output of the command

      ```sh
      $ git status